The arrows next to the watch above allow you to show different dates. Reading Oechslin’s calendar becomes intuitive

 Just above the 6 o’clock marker is a seconds disk with a milled excentric dot.
-This disk shows the watch is running.
+This rotating disk indicates that the watch is running.

 The control dot is located between 1 and 2 o’clock.
 Together with the time, the control dot shows when it is okay to adjust the date.
 The video on the manual page shows how this works.

 How is Ludwig Oechslin’s perpetual calendar function unique?

 Oechslin executes his perpetual calendar as a gear system comprising 9 additional parts and 3 modified parts (*).

 Each part is designed to solve multiple problems at once.
 Like in software engineering and architecture, a simpler solution is more difficult to achieve, but technical elegance brings significant benefits.
 If a solution requires fewer parts, there are fewer interactions between parts, and fewer potential sources of manufacturing error.
 Oechslin strives to develop the simplest possible solution because he wants a more reliable result – and he enjoys the intellectual challenge.
 His ability to reduce a perpetual calendar down to 9 additional parts is the only way ochs und junior, a company with 4 employees, could bring to market an original perpetual calendar function.
 Oechslin replaces the R&D and quality assurance departments with greater upfront thinking.